tho-kn/ORB_SLAM3/README.md

 Modern GoPro cameras come equipped with an IMU.
 The sensor stream is encoded in the final .MP4 video file and can be extracted using the [gmpf-parser](https://github.com/gopro/gpmf-parser).
 According to [this thread](https://github.com/gopro/gpmf-parser/issues/90) starting from GoPro8 the timestamps come from the hardware and we could assume that they are accurate enough to perform visual inertial odometry or SLAM.

 I've used the [telemetry extractor](https://github.com/JuanIrache/gopro-telemetry) to extract the meta data to a json file.
 The IMU stream is actually in sync with the video stream.
-You just have to substract the first IMU timestamp from all IMU timestamps (or add the first one to the camera timestamps).
+You just have to substract the first IMU timestamp from all IMU timestamps (or add the first one to the camera timestamps) [like here](https://github.com/urbste/ORB_SLAM3/blob/feature/gopro_slam/Examples/Monocular-Inertial/mono_inertial_gopro_vi.cc#L198).

 ## How to run VI-ORB-SLAM3 with your GoPro